DDN741/pizzasonly-price-calculator/README.md

 ## Special instructions
 **!
 Node.js App**

-- Verify that you compuer has Node.js App.
+- Verify that you computer has Node.js App.

 - If you don't have, you need to download Node.js App: [Node.js](https://nodejs.org/)